-Calves release about 90g of moisture per 45kg body weight per hour into their environment via urine, feces and respiration.
-For example, fifty calves averaging 68kg release about 150 to 170 litres of water daily.
+Calves release about 0.2 pounds of moisture per one hundred pounds body weight per hour into their environment via urine, feces and respiration.
+For example, fifty calves averaging one hundred and fifty pounds release between forty and forty five gallons of water daily.
 Only by providing adequate fresh airflow can airborne moisture be removed and the humidity brought down to a level at which pathogens cannot survive.
 Reducing noxious gases depends on airflow rates, as well.

 Contaminated colostrum is as lethal for newborn calves as adult cow manure.
-Harvesting clean colostrum and keeping it clean until a calf drinks it is the major hygiene challenge.
-For a review of the essential points in reducing coliform contamination of colostrum see "Colostrum: Reducing Coliform Counts."
-Click HERE for this reference or paste this URL into your Internet browser:
+Harvesting clean colostrum and keeping it clean until a calf drinks it is the major sanitation challenge.

+The essential points in this process are: